opentoonz/opentoonz_docs/source/interface_overview.rst

     Right-click the room tab and choose Delete Room "<Name>" from the menu that opens.
 The current room cannot be deleted.

-.. tip:: **To return to the set of rooms provided with Toonz:**
+.. tip:: **To return to the set of rooms provided with OpenToonz:**

-    Choose Windows  →  Reset to Default Rooms.
+    Choose Windows  →  Worspace  →  Reset to Default Rooms.

 .. _customizing_rooms: